BhilaiStudyCenter/Lemon-Image-Classification/README.md

-# Lemon-Image-Classification
+# Example Repository
-Implementing a deep learning framework on a Raspberry Pi 3B for agricultural yield prediction
+This is a sample repo, Hello World!